List of Naruto characters: Divine Trees

-The Divine Trees (神樹, Shinju) are humanoid creatures that serve as an antagonistic force in the second half of Boruto.
+The Divine Trees (神樹, Shinju) are humanoid creatures that serve as the primary antagonistic force of Part II of the Boruto series.
 They were originally a juvenile Ten-Tails that Isshiki kept in another dimension before it came into the possession of Code, using his ability to create Claw Grimes (爪アカ, Tsumeaka) from fragments of its flesh to serve as his personal army to attack Boruto and his friends with.
 But the Claw Grimes start attacking people for their chakra and transmitting it to the main body, causing the Ten-Tails to develop a consciousness and breaks free while splintering itself in the form of a quartet in the image of those whose chakra was absorbed by the Claw Grimes.
 The Divine Trees explain they evolved passed their need to feed on an Ōtsutsuki to fully mature, instead seeking knowledge while preying on the loved ones of those they resemble.